 been no forum to help identify and promote promising practices across the many and varied health campaigns.

-This learning agenda from the Campaign Integration Working Group’s November 2020 meeting defines key terms, profiles members, and sets the group’s timeline.
+This learning agenda from the Campaign The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of int Working Group’s November 2020 meeting defines key terms, profiles members, and sets the group’s timeline.